Maria Lundqvist

 Annika Maria Lundqvist (born 14 October 1963) is a Swedish actress and comedian.

-Born in Gothenburg, Lundqvist studied acting at the Gothenburg Theatre Academy and has since been acting at various Swedish theatres, including the Royal Dramatic Theatre in Stockholm.
+Annika Maria Lundqvist was born on 14 October 1963 in Västra Frölunda, a borough of Gothenburg.
+Lundqvist studied acting at the Gothenburg Theatre Academy and has since been acting at various Swedish theatres, including the Royal Dramatic Theatre in Stockholm.

 Her breakthrough as a comedian came when she portrayed a comic character named Sally in a TV-show with the same name in 1998.
 She has also starred in musicals in Sweden.

+She had a major role in Involuntary (2008).

 For her film acting, she has received two Guldbagge awards.
 She had a leading role in the 2015 comedy film En underbar jävla jul.

 She has four children, one of them is actor Anton Lundqvist.